-Since it began, the Eduki Foundation has worked closely with the Geneva Department of Public Education, Training and Youth - DIP.
-We would like to thank the State Councilor, the General Secretariat, the Directorate-General for Secondary Education I and II, the school administrations, directors and the teachers for their support and interest in Eduki's activities.
+Since its beginning, the Eduki Foundation has worked closely with the Geneva Department of Public Education, Training and Youth - DIP.
+We would like to thank the State Councillor, the General Secretariat, the Directorate-General for Secondary Education I and II levels, the school administrations, directors and the teachers for their support and interest in Eduki's activities.
 The competition on the Sustainable Development Goals (SDGs) is carried out with the support of the Head of Sustainable Development at the Geneva Department of Public Education and the focal points for Education for sustainable development.

-The Fondation pour Genève helped to set up the pedagogical program in 2006 and since 2012 it provides Eduki with a working infrastructure and financial support for the development of its activities.
+The Fondation pour Genève helped to set up an education program in 2006 and since 2012 it has provided Eduki with a working infrastructure and financial support for the development of its activities.
 We thank the President, the Secretary General and her team, as well as all the donors "Friends of the Fondation pour Genève " without whom this support would not be possible.
-Since 2018, the Gandur Foundation for Youth is also supporting the activities of the Eduki Foundation.

 Partners of our activities